 Enjoy as part of a nutrient-dense, plant-forward diet!

-As such, these golden-hued delicacies should be eaten along with a wide variety of high fiber nutrient-dense foods.
-This includes fruit (especially ALL berries, which are brain health superstars!), vegetables, beans, legumes, nuts, seeds, and whole grains (gluten-free if needed).
+As such, these golden-hued delicacies should be eaten along with a wide variety of high-fiber, nutrient-dense foods.
+These include fruit (especially ALL berries, which are brain health superstars!), vegetables, beans, legumes, nuts, seeds, and whole grains (gluten-free if needed).

 Craving more berry recipes?
 Here are a few more you’ll enjoy!